 Planning to Hike Half Dome?

-In 2012, permits will be required seven days per week to hike to the top of Half Dome (when the cables are up, approximately late May to mid October).Read More
+Permits are required to hike to the top of Half Dome (when the cables are up, approximately late May to mid October).Read More

 Yosemite Video Productions